What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Creating Safety and Connection

-Sessions begin with establishing safety and connection.
+Sessions always begin with establishing safety and connection.
 The practitioner helps create a therapeutic environment where your nervous system can begin to settle and trust the healing process.
 If you don’t trust your practitioner, the work can’t get done.
-It’s on them to create a space that feels truly safe for you.
+It’s their responsibility to create a space that feels truly safe for you.
+(It’s okay to feel uncomfortable or nervous about the work, but if you don’t feel safe, it’s time to find another person to work with.)

 Present-Moment Tracking

-Rather than discussing traumatic events, you'll be guided to notice what's happening in your body in the present moment:
+Rather than discussing traumatic events, you'll be invited to notice what's happening in your body in the present moment:

 Physical sensations (warmth, coolness, tension, relaxation)